Santosh-Gupta/Lit2Vec/README.md

 (In progress, will be updating over the next week)

-Representing Books as vectors using the Word2Vec algorithm

 Using the Cbow version of the Word2Vec algorithm on Goodreads data, vectors were trained to represent books.

 This repository includes the Google Colab notebooks used to clean the original goodreads data, train the book vectors, and analyze the vectors.